Igloos to Adobe

 - Human interaction with the environment and natural resources

-Explore cultural diversity and history among Native peoples in the Northeast, Northwest, Southwest, and Arctic.
+Explore cultural diversity and history among Native peoples in the Northeast, Southwest, and Arctic.
 Through guided discovery, students investigate food, clothing, and homes to understand how environment influences people and their culture.
-This presentation encourages student participation, including discussion and handling artifacts.
+This presentation encourages student participation, including discussion.
 The class takes place in the Change and Continuity: Hall of the North American Indian galleries.

 “The program was wonderful, as in the past.
 It did a great job of presenting both an overview of how environment affected ways of life, but also went into concrete examples from a few regions.
 It was very interactive, which kept the students’ attention.”